 Once a haven for United Empire Loyalists, today the largely Francophone Eastern Townships has a population of about 330,000 people and is a swanky getaway for Montrealers and New Englanders due to its quaint heritage buildings, lakes and ski resorts.

-If you're looking to get a little soft adventure under your belt while in Magog, Mont Orford is a perfect getaway 10 km outside the city.
+If you're looking to get a little soft adventure under your belt while in Magog, Mont Orford is a perfect getaway 10 kilometres outside the city.

 At once a mountain, ski resort and national park, Mont Orford affords some of the most beautiful views of the Eastern Townships.
 It's no wonder back in the mid-2000's, developers were licking their chops at the idea of turning the area into an unabashed tourist pit with no thought for the environment.
 Instead, Mont Orford is managed by the Quebec government and remains an understated and protected park.